 Call an A-1 Sewer Professional Plumber

 Of course, any of these steps will only be a stopgap measure ‑ literally.
 Once you have a temporary solution in place, you will need to call in the experts to help you get a permanent fix.
 But with the right toolkit, you could be ready for whenever an emergency strikes.
 At A-1 Sewer & Septic Service, Inc., our team of expert plumbing technicians is also prepared, no matter what time an emergency hits.
-You can get our excellent and fast service for no extra charge, even if you need help during the evening or on the weekend.
+You can get our excellent and fast service, even if you need help during the evening or on the weekend.
 To learn more, call our office to reach a Kansas City plumber today!